civboot/civboot/README.md

-Civboot is not a criticism of the history of technological development to date, but rather a purpose statement which hopes to focus on the basics in order to foster understanding and greater sharing of knowledge and technology.
+Civboot is not a criticism of the history of technological development to date, but rather a purpose statement which hopes to focus on the basics in order to foster understanding and greater sharing of knowledge and technology in the future.

 Civboot is not a for-profit effort.
 It is not controlled by a single individual or group.
 Any person or group has the right to attempt to build multiple